9/11/99 Bettis Says He's Ready to Go!

 • Draft Day Selection Order

-The Steelers will have the following picks:
+The Steelers will have the

 1st Round: 26th pick